New York Diminished Value Claims

 Franklin Corp. v.
 Prahler, Supreme Court of the State of New York, Appellate Division, Fourth Department (2011)

-New York Diminished Value FAQs
+New York Diminished Value: Common Questions

 Below are answers to common questions about New York diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.